s4afa451dgf415f/colab_stable_diffusion/README_EN.md

 <div id="Feature">

-<h2>💡 Feature List</h2>
+## 💡 Feature List
 - [x] Mod Management System: Manage mods and use thread pool downloading to achieve speed faster than copying to cloud storage without occupying disk space.
 - [x] Local Image Information Reading Script: Use a JavaScript script to process SD images locally to save time and bandwidth from server interactions while ensuring reliability.
 - [x] Automatic Image Saving Script: Use a JavaScript script to automatically save generated images, avoiding the hassle of manually saving each image.
 - [x] Mobile Adaptation: Use media queries and change the global style to avoid misoperation or make it compatible with [anapnoe](https://github.com/anapnoe/stable-diffusion-webui-ux) version.
 - [x] Initialization of Best Configuration: Initialize the configuration based on the best user experience to solve the hassle of manual configuration when users enter the page.
 - [x] Use of ngrok tunnel from [Automatic111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to effectively improve network speed.
 - [x] Support for custom VAE and plugins, please create folders named "VAE" and "extensions" in your cloud storage and manage them on your own.

 </div>

 <div id="FAQ">